This audio was created using Microsoft Azure Speech Services

 As colocation and hyperscale data center operators strive to grow their business in the highly competitive data center services marketplace, both systems resilience and time-to-market have emerged as important business differentiators.
 For these reasons, many colocation businesses are embracing innovative technologies, such as a prefabricated modular data center, to better service customer requirements for quick deployment and application stability.
 Modular data centers combine traditional power, cooling, and IT data center infrastructure into modules that are built off-site in a factory environment.
 These modules are delivered to the site and connected together to provide a cohesive data center solution.
 Each solution is pre-engineered and integrated with the latest controls and management software to ensure the solution operates as a system.
 With hardware and software components preassembled, integrated, and tested in a factory environment, deployment timeframes are shortened, and predictability of cost and performance is improved.

 In the past five years, customers’ perceptions of modular infrastructure have moved from uncertainty to acceptance.
 Colocation providers often promote their use of modular solutions as a differentiator in terms of scalability, quality and reliability.
 This approach has been proven over time as both colocation providers and end customers have realized cost savings.
-In addition, modular data centers address the growing demand for eco-friendly construction of data centers.
+In addition, modular data centers address the growing demand for sustainable construction of data centers.

 Modular Data Centers: Improving Speed, Standardization, and Reliability